preemptive/dasho-samples/android/KotlinOnAndroid/README.md

-# Kotlin™ use in an Android™ App
+# Kotlin use in an Android App

 This [sample app](../README.md#sample_desc) for Android™ illustrates the use of Kotlin™ with _PreEmptive Protection™ DashO™_.
 This project can be imported into Android Studio.